EndPointCorp/end-point-blog/2020/05/21/messaging-app-spring-kafka-pt-three.html.md

     </dependency>
 ```

 So here are the persistent model classes of the corresponding tables we created in the database.
-You’re going to notice the lombok and javax.persistence annotations in the model classes.
+Notice the Lombok and javax.persistence annotations in the model classes:

 #### User